eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 After spending time setting up monitors, pane layouts, charts, and alert rules, it would be a waste to lose all that configuration when the application is closed.
-*Fast DDS Monitor Pro* saves the complete session state to a workspace file and restores it exactly on the next launch.
+*DDS Monitor Pro* saves the complete session state to a workspace file and restores it exactly on the next launch.

 Click the |save| button in the toolbar at the top right of the window, or go to